artem-zyktin/tenvex/docs/decisions.md

 rejected alternatives), the decision, the price.
 Newest first.
 A reversal is a new entry, not an edit.

+## 2026-07 — Matrices: column-major layout, column vectors, M * v

+Two coupled choices - register layout of `mf4` (rows vs columns) and the multiplication convention (`M * v` vs `v * M`).
+The fast SIMD kernel is the linear-combination form (the vector broadcasts combine the matrix
+registers: 4 splats + 4 fma, no shuffles of the matrix, no horizontal reductions; on NEON the broadcast folds into `fmla` by lane).
+That form requires the pair to be consistent: column-major layout pairs with `M * v`, row-major with `v * M`; a mismatched pair forces per-lane `dot4` reductions or an on-the-fly transpose.

+Decision criteria, in order: seamless GPU upload, then migration experience.
+All current shading-language defaults are column-major (GLSL/std140, SPIR-V, MSL, WGSL, HLSL cbuffer packing), so column-major layout uploads as a plain memcpy on every API.
+The dominant user-facing convention in the libraries tenvex would replace is `M * v` (GLM, Eigen, Unity, GLSL source), and it is the consistent partner of column-major.

+Decision: `mf4` holds four column registers; column vectors; `M * v`;
+composition `T * R * S` (applied right to left).
+Named functions keep their verb(object, argument) order - `rotate(v, q)` reads "rotate the vector by the quaternion" and is unrelated to the operator convention (GLM does the same).

+Price: migrants from DirectXMath/Unreal must mirror their multiplication order (`world * view * proj` -> `proj * view * world`); to be called out prominently in the README matrix section.

 ## 2026-07 — Storage policy and matrices: no global threshold raise; per-type override only

 Raising the 16-byte by-value threshold for mat4 (64 B) was considered and